 Additional funds are allocated to key government agencies and civic nonprofit organizations that provide support throughout all of Tulsa County, including Tulsa Area Emergency Management Agency, Tulsa County Election Board and many more.

 Tulsa County municipalities benefit from a number of Tulsa County CARES programs, including direct reimbursement for COVID-19 related expenses, TEDC RESET funds, rental assistance and county-wide agency support.
 The map below offers a breakdown of each Tulsa County municipality’s direct and indirect CARES expenditures, adjusted for population.

 County-wide Financial Distribution

-Tulsa County CARES funding is distributed throughout all corners of Tulsa County to confront the unprecedented public health and economic crisis caused by the COVID-19 pandemic.
+Tulsa County CARES funding is distributed throughout all of Tulsa County to confront the unprecedented public health and economic crisis caused by the COVID-19 pandemic.